A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Experiments

 \subsubsection{Training details}

+For training and evaluation on the MSP dataset, 450 samples were randomly selected from each source-modality pair ($S_{0}$, $DoLP$).
+Among them, 400 samples were used for training and 50 samples for validation, while the remaining 600 samples in MSP were used as the test set.
+Since the proposed method is intended to enhance polarization-sensitive material details under complex real-world lighting conditions, indoor and outdoor scenes are not explicitly separated during training; instead, all scenes are uniformly used to train and evaluate the model.

-In order to present our method in a fair and equitable manner, 450 images from each category were randomly picked from $DOLP$ images as well as $S_{0}$ images each to form a training set with 400 images and 50 images as a validation set; subsequently, the batch size was set to 4, the epoch was set to 335, adam was used as the optimizer with an initial learning rate of 0.0001, and the above network was trained and tested on a GeForce RTX 3090 machine was trained and tested.
+During training, the batch size was set to 4 and the number of training epochs was set to 335.
+Adam was adopted as the optimizer with an initial learning rate of 0.0001.
+All experiments were conducted on a workstation equipped with an NVIDIA GeForce RTX 3090 GPU.